atzori/atzori.github.io/index.md

  - Guest Editor of the [Special Issue on Advanced Learning Methods for Complex Data](https://www.mdpi.com/journal/information/special_issues/DEW_2018). _Information J. 2019_, 10(1), 8; Artificial Intelligence section (2019)

 Other journal-related editorial activities:
- - Serving as Reviewer for the following major database and data mining international journals:
+ - Served as Reviewer for the following major database and data mining international journals:
 ACM Transactions on Database Systems ([TODS]()),
-IEEE Transactions on Knowledge and Data Engineering ([TKDE]()), The International Journal on Very Large Data Bases ([VLDB Journal]()), ACM Transactions on the Web ([TWEB]()),
+IEEE Transactions on Knowledge and Data Engineering ([TKDE]()), The Proceedings of the VLDB (PVLDB, Vol. 18),
+The International Journal on Very Large Data Bases ([VLDB Journal]()), ACM Transactions on the Web ([TWEB]()),
 International Journal on Data and Knowledge Engineering ([DKE]()),